 The nipples on a bottle & pacifiers are different from your breasts.
-Babies who get used to sucking on bottle-nipples and pacifiers may have a hard time latching onto your breast because they are experiencing nipple confusion.
+Babies who get used to sucking on bottle nipples and pacifiers may have difficulty latching onto your breast because they are experiencing nipple confusion.

 How to Get a Proper Latch On

-There are many “rules” to follow to ensure a proper latch on.
-You may not need to follow all of them, but try your best and if you do encounter problems, read this list again and see if you are forgetting anything.
-If you are still having trouble getting a proper latch on, then speak to a knowledgeable nurse, a lactation consultant, or get help at your local La Leche League group.
+There are many “rules” to ensure a proper latch-on.
+You may not need to follow all of them, but try your best, and if you encounter problems, reread this list and see if you are forgetting anything.
+If you still have trouble getting a proper latch on, speak to a knowledgeable nurse or a lactation consultant, or get help at your local La Leche League group.

-- Prepare your breast by massaging them a little: just rub them in a circular motion.
+- Prepare your breasts by massaging them a little: rub them in a circular motion.
 Remember to massage under your breast, over your chest, and even up towards your armpits.
-This is especially important if you are having trouble with let-down.
+This is especially important if you are having trouble with let-downs.

-- Bring your baby towards your breast using one of the holds described.
-Babies have a natural instinct to suck called the sucking reflex.
-This reflex is very strong 20 to 30 minutes right after birth.
+- Bring your baby toward your breast using one of the holds described.
+Babies have an instinct to suck, called the sucking reflex.
+This reflex is extreme for 20 to 30 minutes right after birth.
 Indeed, a baby can suck his thumb while in your belly.

 - Use your nipple to tickle your baby’s lower lip.
-Babies will naturally turn towards the stimulus: this is called the rooting reflex.
+Babies naturally turn toward the stimulus, called the rooting reflex.

 - Wait for Baby to open his mouth wide.
-If he opens a little, tickle more until his mouth is open wide.
+If he opens a little, tickle more until his mouth opens wide.

 - Push your breast into his wide-open mouth.
-The key is to put the nipple and as much of the areola as you can into his mouth.
+The key is to put the nipple and as much of the areola as possible into his mouth.
 Don’t worry, he won’t suffocate or gag.